-There are a number of ways you can prepare for the possibility that you require hospitalisation due to COVID-19.
+There are a number of ways you can prepare for the possibility that you require hospitalisation or quarantine/isolate in a facility away from your home due to COVID-19.

 Here’s some basic advice to help you prepare for if you require hospitalisation: